scriptorron/indi_pylibcamera/README.md

   * `auto`: Automatically choose based on list of known critical cameras.

   Default (if not otherwise set in INI file) is `auto`.
+- `enable_IERS_autoupdate` (`yes`, `no`): Allows the `astropy` library to update the IERS-A table from internet.
+By default this is disabled to avoid errors when the camera is not connected to internet.

 There are more settings, mostly to support debugging.